Charnox History, Family Crest & Coats of Arms

 The name Charnox first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Charnock.
 It was established there in a pair of townships in Standish in the county of Lancashire.
 This surname is derived from the Old English Charnok which means one who lives beside the pile of stones.
 Often times this pile of stones served a primitive marker to establish borders for villages or counties.

 Early Origins of the Charnox family

 Important Dates for the Charnox family

 This web page shows only a small excerpt of our Charnox research.
 Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnox History in all our PDF Extended History products and printed products wherever possible.

 Charnox Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Charnox has appeared include Chernock, Charnock, Chernick, Chernocke and many more.

 Early Notables of the Charnox family (pre 1700)

-Migration of the Charnox family to the New World and Oceana
+Migration of the Charnox family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Charnox arrived in North America very early: John Charnocke, who came to Virginia in 1643; Captain John Charnock of Bedford, who settled in Boston in 1710; Mary Charnock, who settled in Georgia in 1732.